This post may contain affiliate links. Read our disclosure policy.

 - Melted peanut butter

-- Melted white chocolate
+- Melted white or milk chocolate

-- Chopped nuts (pecans, pistachios, peanuts, etc.)
+- Finely chopped nuts (pecans, pistachios, peanuts, etc.)

 - Crushed graham crackers